How explainable are adversarially-robust CNNs?: Limitations

-\subsec{Limitations} Our work is the first large-scale evaluation of many CNNs and many methods, which we cover three main sets of representative methods: gradient-based, perturbation-based, and CAM-based.
-Yet, there are naturally other methods not included in this study.
-Furthermore, we tune the hyperparameters of each AM for each CNN separately using grid search heuristically (Sec.~\ref{sec:appendix_hyperparameters}) instead of a large-scale hyperparameter search.
+Our work is the first large-scale evaluation of 12 CNNs and nine methods, in which we cover three main sets of representative methods: gradient-based, perturbation-based, and CAM-based. {We focus on CNNs for image classification.
+However, our methodology could be expanded to other domains, such as language models and Transformers, which are beyond the scope of this paper.}

+For a fair comparison, we tune the hyperparameters of each AM method for each CNN separately using a coarse grid search (Sec.~\ref{sec:appendix_hyperparameters}).
 That is, we only sweep across a limited range of values heuristically chosen from multiple rounds of tests.
-We choose to include WSL, Pointing Game, Deletion and Insertion, which are representative of localization-based and score-based metrics.
-However, some explainability conclusions may change when tested on ROAR \cite{hooker2019benchmark}, which however is not included in our work due to its excessive computational CNN-training cost at the scale of our study (\ie, testing over 9 AM methods, 12 CNNs, and 2,000 images).
-Therefore, we leave ROAR for future work.
+We chose to include WSL, Pointing Game, Deletion and Insertion, which are representative of localization-based and score-based metrics.
+However, some explainability conclusions may change when tested on ROAR \citep{hooker2019benchmark}, which we did not include due to its excessive computational cost at the scale of our study (i.e., testing over nine AM methods, 12 CNNs, and 2,000 images).
+Furthermore, like any automatic evaluation metric, ROAR has its own limitations, and may or may not translate into improvement in the performance of humans (i.e. the target users of attribution maps).
+We leave ROAR for future work.

+\subsec{Feature-attribution evaluation} The surprising results in Secs.~\ref{sec:insDel} and~\ref{sec:correlation_metrics} show that how to \emph{automatically} evaluate feature attribution maps is still an open problem and despite being popular, PG, WSL, Insert, and Deletion may measure an undesired property of the network.

+We acknowledge that one of the most \emph{objective} evaluation metrics for attribution maps should be measuring how attribution maps improve human performance (e.g. efficiency or accuracy) on a downstream task \citep{nguyen2021effectiveness}.
+Yet, performing a human study for each triplet of (training algorithm, network architecture, and attribution method) in our large-scale study is prohibitively expensive and, therefore, out of the scope of this paper.
+Instead, we hope to shed light on the model selection based on the automatic evaluation metrics (PG, WSL, Insertion, and Deletion).